sharabhshukla/BendersLib/docs/source/tutorials/cbd.rst

 or feasibility problem (when :math:`q=0` ).
 The main challenge is that MILPs do not have a strong, readily-available dual like LPs do.
 Therefore, the classical method of generating cuts from dual solutions is not applicable.
-CBD overcomes this by deriving "combinatorial" cuts based on infeasibility analysis.
+The Combinatorial Benders Decomposition overcomes this by deriving "combinatorial" cuts.

 Reformulation